DataDog/ddprof/Readme.md

 This is a list of things we don't have fully operational yet, which may impact onboarding or quality-of-life.

 This is a *pre-beta* release.
 It should not be destructive, but it may be useless.
-Still--please only deploy in production if you have a very high risk tolerance, a great reversion strategy, and you've taped your pager to your face.
+Still--e only deploy in production if you have a very high risk tolerance, a great reversion strategy, and you've taped your pager to your face.
 If you do it anyway, please don't @ me in your postmortem :)
 * Profiling backend does not currently colorize flamegraphs according to code source
 * `ddprof` does not support framepointers
 * `ddprof` does not support split debuginfo